rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/03 Operators.md

 `distinct` and `distinctUntilChanged`
 -------------------------------------

 In some cases you only want to have a stream with unique elements.
 The first time an event occurs, you want to handle it, but after that you are not interested in the same kind of event anymore.
-In other cases you might not be interested in the same event occuring multiple times in a row but are interested in them if they occur after other events have occured.
+In other cases you might not be interested in the same event occurring multiple times in a row but are interested in them if they occur after other events have occurred.

 For these cases you can use the `distinct` and `distinctUntilChanged` operators.
 These operators come in a couple of flavours, which are depicted in the marble diagrams below.